 - No property qualification of members for the Legislative Council.

 - Short duration of Parliament.

-For the full transcript of the Ballarat Reform League Charter, with photos of the original hand-written document, see the four-page section devoted to the Ballarat Reform League Charter on the Public Record Office Victoria (PROV) website:
+For the full transcript of the Ballarat Reform League Charter, with photos of the original hand-written document, see the four-page section devoted to the Reform League Charter on the Culture Victoria website